oopsmonk/documentation/hornet/1.1/tutorials/one-click-private-tangle.md

 # "One Click" Private Tangle Tutorial

+In this tutorial you will learn how to use a set of Docker-based tools and pre-configured setups to deploy a ([hornet-based](https://github.com/gohornet/hornet)) Private Tangle in **"one click"** to cloud environments or platforms.

-## Introduction
+## Background

 IOTA [mainnet](root://getting-started/1.1/networks/mainnet.md) and [devnet](root://getting-started/1.1/networks/devnet.md) are public IOTA Networks where you can develop permissionless applications based on the Tangle.
 However, there can be situations where you would like to run a [Private IOTA Network](root://compass/1.0/overview.md) (Private Tangle) so that only a limited set of stakeholders or nodes can participate.
-To support the IOTA Community working on these kind of scenarios, a set of Docker-based tools and pre-configured setups allow the deployment of a ([hornet-based](https://github.com/gohornet/hornet)) Private Tangle in **"one click"**.
-These tools are publicly available in the [one-click-tangle](https://github.com/iotaledger/one-click-tangle) repository.
+To automate and simplify the [deployment of a Private Tangle](../tutorials/set-up-a-private-tangle-hornet.md), some tools publicly available in the [one-click-tangle](https://github.com/iotaledger/one-click-tangle) repository have been developed.
 Additionally, the IOTA Foundation has integrated them for use in the [AWS Marketplace](https://aws.amazon.com/marketplace/pp/B08M4933Y3/) and, in the future, on other Cloud marketplaces.

 ## MVP Deployment Architecture of a Private Tangle